trnjak/Maze-Runner-FOP-WS2526/README.md

 # Hayley's Curse

-**Hayley's Curse** is a Java-based 2D maze traversal application developed using the **LibGDX** framework.
+**Hayley's Curse** is a Java-based 2D maze runner game developed using the **LibGDX** framework.
 This project demonstrates the implementation of procedural content generation, object-oriented design patterns, and persistent state management.
 The application requires players to navigate dynamic grid-based environments, manage character statistics, and utilise algorithmic pathfinding strategies to overcome autonomous agents.

 ## UML Diagrams [[PDF]](./UML/uml-diagram.pdf)

-## 1. Narrative Context
+## Narrative Context

 As defined in the `StoryScreen` class, the application presents a narrative centered on "Princess Hayley," who is imprisoned within the "Castle of Zoloft."
 The gameplay simulates an escape attempt where the user must navigate a labyrinthine environment.